Elizabeth Arndorfer, The David & Lucile Packard Foundation

-Tesmerelna Atsbeha is a program officer on the Women’s Rights team at Wellspring Philanthropic Fund since 2016 where her grantmaking focus is reproductive rights in Latin America and global prevention of Violence Against Women programming.
+Tesmerelna Atsbeha is a Senior Program Officer on the Women’s Rights team at Wellspring Philanthropic Fund since 2016 where her grantmaking focus is reproductive rights in Latin America and global prevention of Violence Against Women programming.
 Her previous experiences include working at UNWomen in the Health and HIV/AIDS unit and at Columbia University’s Mailman School of Public Health as part of the International AIDS Care and Treatment Program (ICAP).
 Prior to that, she was based overseas for ten years in Africa and Latin America working on Sexual and Reproductive Health research and implementation projects with UNDP, The Global Fund and several academic institutions.
 She holds a BA in International Relations from Brown University, a MPH from the London School of Hygiene and Tropical Medicine; and a MA in Organizational Psychology from Columbia University.

-Alexandra DelValle, Groundswell Fund
+Naa Hammond, Groundswell Fund

 Alicia Harris is the Reproductive Health, Rights and Justice Program Officer at The Grove Foundation.
 Previously, she implemented sexual violence prevention education at the University of California, Berkeley.
 In addition, she has worked with a number of Bay Area organizations focusing on LGBTQ health, reproductive justice and sexuality education.
 Recently, she served as Co-Chair of the Board of Directors for ACCESS Women’s Health Justice, a non-profit organization dedicated to ending institutional and practical barriers to reproductive health.
 Alicia earned a BA from Vassar College and an MPH from UC Berkeley.
 Alicia is also Manager, Reproductive Justice Program at the Grove Action Fund.

-Surina Khan, Women's Foundation of California
+Surina Khan, Women's Foundation California

-Elisa Slattery is a Senior Program Officer with the Open Society Foundations’ Women’s Rights Program, where she focuses on sexual and reproductive rights.
+Elisa Slattery was formerly Senior Program Officer with the Open Society Foundations’ Women’s Rights Program, where she focuses on sexual and reproductive rights.
 Prior to joining Open Society, Elisa was a consulting researcher at Amnesty International, where she documented human rights violations stemming from Ireland’s highly restrictive abortion law.
 She previously worked with the health law program of the International Development Law Organization in Rome.
 Elisa also served as the regional director for the Africa program at the Center for Reproductive Rights, where her work focused on promoting reproductive rights through national, regional, and international accountability mechanisms and addressing the intersection of HIV and reproductive rights.
 Elisa has worked as a consultant on workers’ rights issues in Kenya, conducted comparative legal and human rights research on the rights of incarcerated parents at the Brennan Center for Justice, and researched the impact of welfare reform on families with disabilities at the University of North Carolina’s Frank Porter Graham Child Development Center.
 Elisa holds a JD from Columbia Law School and a MA in history from Duke University.